-According to Joel L. Young, MD, “Between 11%-20% of women develop postpartum depression after giving birth, and 20% suffer from mental health disorders during pregnancy.
-As many as 80% of women also experience a low-grade and short-lived form of depression shortly after childbirth.
+According to Joel L. Young, MD, “Between 11%-20% of women develop postpartum depression after giving birth […].
+As many as 80% of women also experience a low-grade postpartum depression shortly after childbirth.”

-Post-partum depression is also linked to anxiety since most moms, especially the first-timers, want everything to be perfect in their family lives.
+Postpartum depression is also linked to anxiety since most moms, especially first-timers, want everything to be perfect in their family lives.
 If you are one of the amazing women who are going through a difficult time after pregnancy, the best thing to pull off is to take a break and remind yourself that you are not alone.
-Fortunately, there are many efficient ways on how to deal with this problem.
-According to an expert from BetterHelp, one of the effective methods is to try online counseling.
-Below are the tips on how to do it the right way:
+Fortunately, there are many efficient ways on how to deal with postpartum depression.

 Ask For Recommendations

-The best thing about online counseling is that it has some sense of anonymity.
-For this reason, it will be easier on your part to open up to the counselor.
-Make sure to enjoy this anonymity.
+The best thing about online counseling for depression is that it has some sense of anonymity.
+For this reason, it will be easier on your part to open up to the counselor about your postpartum depression.
 Do not hesitate to share everything that you are feeling and thinking.
-Avoid holding back because if you do, the counselor will have difficulty in helping you get over your depressed state.
-Be open about what you feel and be amazed with how the therapy session can go further.
+Avoid holding back because if you do, the counselor will have difficulty helping you get over your situation.
+Be open about what you feel and be amazed by how the therapy session can go further.

-All you have to do is to choose the perfect date and time when you want to discuss your problems.
+All you have to do is to choose the perfect date and time when you want to discuss your problem.
 After that, the next thing you need to concern yourself with is showing up during the schedule.
 As much as possible, avoid missing online appointments.
-Be responsible in handling your time.

 “Most pregnant women (and their companions) have heard of postpartum depression and know that the time after a child is born may be particularly difficult emotionally for the mother.
 What is less commonly known is that pregnancy itself is a time of increased risk for depression,” Jutta Joormann, PhD, wrote.
-However, what you are going through right now is only temporary.
-Sometimes, all it takes is to try online counseling to solve your post-partum depression.
+However, what you are going through right now with the condition is only temporary.
+Sometimes, all it takes is to try online counseling to solve your postpartum depression.